 How does business work?
 Around 1,500 students from Germany, Austria and the USA try to answer this fundamental question every year while participating in the business@school education initiative.
 ProSiebenSat.1 has supported the initiative founded by The Boston Consulting Group since 2015 with practical insights into real business models, promoting the participants’ basic business understanding.
 The students are thus not only taught methodological and practical concepts and relationships in a practical manner, but also acquire a stronger entrepreneurial spirit.
 In three phases, the participants analyze small and large enterprises over a school year and then develop their own business idea, including a business plan.
 In 2017/18, a group of students from a Hamburg high school again scrutinized ProSiebenSat.1 Group’s sustainability activities particularly closely.
 They examined our value chains, customers and competitive conditions for financially sustainable success factors and presented their findings in a final presentation.
-In the 2018/19 program year, the business@school education initiative has been running for 20 years, during which time a total of around 23,500 students from 219 different schools have taken part.
+In the 2018/19 program year, the business@school education initiative has been running for 20 years, during which time a total of around 23,500 students and 2,700 coaches have taken part.

 Fully inclusive television – for over 30 years, Arbeitsgemeinschaft Behinderung und Medien e.V. (abm) has been raising awareness of the circumstances, concerns and interests of people with disabilities with extensive TV programming broadcast throughout Germany.
 ProSiebenSat.1 has supported the initiative since 2000 with the magazine show CHALLENGE, which is broadcast on kabel eins and SAT.1 Gold on the first Saturday of every month.
 In a thirty-minute report, our fellow citizens with disabilities are encouraged to participate actively in social life according to their own requirements.
 In addition, CHALLENGE informs non-disabled people about life with a disability, dismantles prejudices and promotes inclusive thinking.
 In 2017, the youth magazine “yoin” and the talk show “Krauthausen – face to face” were the first fully inclusive series to be integrated into the format, with optional subtitles, sign-language interpreters and soundtracks with audio description.
 This is an important development for the accessible “television of the future,” which ProSiebenSat.1 Group’s stations are actively helping to shape.